 Just like signal selling, automated trading is also a service that is provided in return for a fee.
 In automated trading there are no signals that are sent out to individuals but rather the trades are directly placed into the system for them.

 The individuals that provide this service of automated trading, provide their customers with software that automatically enters the trades.
 These softwares have some rules that have been programmed into them to spot trades and to execute.

 Just like the argument advanced in signal selling, if an individual has a system with profitability that they claim, then why not simply trade on it themselves and reap the riches out of it.

 These softwares may have worked on historical data of currencies but there is no guarantee that it will continue to work so in the upcoming trading sessions.
 It is even possible that these softwares have been tweaked so much that the results on historical data are impressive but they fail to adapt to the changing market conditions and incur huge losses.

 3. Money managing

 Money managers approach individuals and try to convince them into investing and allocating funds to them to invest and trade on.
 These self-proclaimed money managers may provide past performance data or backtested data of their trading strategy or plan and try to lure individuals into believing in them.
 At times some may not provide any kind of data.

-These individuals try to project a dream and make their investors believe that forex is gold mine that will change their lives in just a couple of weeks if not days.
+These individuals try to project a dream and make their investors believe that forex is a gold mine that will change their lives in just a couple of weeks if not days.